 Hi, it’s me, Thea.
 I like food and cooking a lot (photographs, not so much).

 In this book, you’ll find recipes inspired by classic genre novels: The Lord of the Rings, The Earthsea Cycle, The Dragonriders of Pern.
 You’ll also find the more recently heralded new classics, like George R.R.
 Martin’s A Song of Ice and Fire, Robert Jordan’s Wheel of Time, and Jacqueline Carey’s Kushiel’s Legacy.
-There’s also new favorites and award-winners, from N.K.
-Jemisin and R.F.
-Kuang, as well as favorites like Andrezej Sapkowski’s The Witcher (book, TV, and video game-inspired).
-Finally, perhaps most importantly (at least to me), is the inclusion of emerging voices and important writers such as Tomi Adeyemi, Aliette de Bodard, Zoraida Córdova, Zen Cho, Tochi Onyebuchi, S.A.
-Chakraborty and many more.
+There’s also new favorites and award-winners like N.K.
+Jemisin, as well as favorites like Andrezej Sapkowski’s The Witcher (book, TV, and video game-inspired).
+Finally, perhaps most importantly (at least to me), is the inclusion of emerging voices and important writers such as Tomi Adeyemi, Aliette de Bodard, Zoraida Córdova, Zen Cho, Tochi Onyebuchi, and many more.

 I didn’t want to write a cookbook that only featured basic soups, bread, and roasted meats–don’t get me wrong, I love a good hunk of hard cheese, crusty bread, and spit-fired roasts!
 But it was important to me to create a collection that embraces the diversity of storytelling, cultures and cuisines that make up today’s fantasy genre.
 Alongside steaks and stews, you will find biryani and lentils, dumplings and potages, sambal and salted fish carefully plucked from the myriad fantasy settings my favorite authors have created.